b0wter/CouchDb/README.md

 | /db/_revs_diff          |      |     | ❌    |     |        |
 | /db/_revs_limit         |      | ❌   |      | ❌   |        |

-* The ```_find``` endpoint is not yet fully implemented.
-It currently only allows the user to query for equality.
-However, multiple selectors are supported as well as subfield matching.

 Server endpoint
 ---------------